mm-doshisha/NIED/README.md

-# NIED: Numerical Information Extraction from Dataset Descriptions
+# NIED: A Corpus for Numeric Information Extraction from Dataset Descriptions

 Implementation of the NIED system for extracting structured numerical information from dataset documentation.